Rabbi Mark Melamut

 Seth “Shais” St. Martin

-Shais is our synagogue administrator and knows how to get things done.
+Shais is our Executive Director and knows how to get things done.
 Shais grew up in the desert town of Twentynine Palms, California and came to the San Francisco Bay Area in 1999.
 In 2003, he graduated from the University of California at Berkeley with a BA in Earth and Planetary Sciences with an emphasis in Geology.

-Shais has worked as a hydrogeologist for environmental consulting firms since 2004, specializing in soil and groundwater remediation.
+Shais worked as a hydrogeologist for environmental consulting firms from 2004-2014, specializing in soil and groundwater remediation.
 In his spare time, he has served as bookkeeper and treasurer for such non-profit organizations as Theta Xi Fraternity, the Nu Alexander Mason Endowment and Third I South Asian Independent Film.

 Shais and his wife, Susan, have been members of B’nai Emunah since 2010.
-Shais joined the board in 2011, was elected as Assistant Treasurer in 2012, and became Synagogue Administrator in 2014.
-He primarily attends Kabbalat Shabbat services and has been heavily involved in the creation of the Happy Hour Havdallah and Holly Rollers programs.
+Shais joined the board in 2011, was elected as Assistant Treasurer in 2012, became Synagogue Administrator in 2014 and Executive Director in 2017.

 Robin is working in the kitchen to set up and break down for events.
 She is a San Francisco native, and I has been with B’nai Emunah all her life.